-GRI Standard Content Page Information and/or omission Governance GRI 2: General disclosures 2021 2-15 Conflicts of interest The formalized instruments used to prevent and mitigate conflicts of interest include committees (decision-making and multidisciplinary bodies), management indicators (provided to all stakeholders and executives), external audits, and Delegation of Authority (a matrix distributed in an organizationally structured manner for self-monitoring possible deviations).
+GRI Standard Content Page Information and/or omission Govern nance GRI 2: General content 2021 2-15 Conflicts of interest The formalized instruments used to prevent and mitigate conflicts of interest include committees (decision-making and multidisciplinary bodies), management indicators (provided to all stakeholders and executives), external audits, and Delegation of Authority (a matrix distributed in an organizationally structured manner for self-monitoring possible deviations).
 At the intermediate and operational levels, we utilize the Ombudsman Channel and conduct annual training sessions on the Code of Ethics, Conduct, and Responsibilities.
 These instruments enable us to address conflicts of interest promptly and directly through senior management when evidence is detected.
-GRI 2: General disclosures 2021 2-16 Communication of crucial concerns 35 GRI 2: General disclosures 2021 2-17 Collective knowledge of highest governance body 32 GRI 2: General disclosures 2021 2-18 Evaluation of the performance of the highest governance body 34 The evaluation and remuneration process for the Board of Directors has not been disclosed, as there is currently no Board of Directors.
-GRI 2: General disclosures 2021 2-19 Remuneration policies 34 The evaluation and remuneration process for the Board of Directors has not been disclosed, as there is currently no Board of Directors.
-GRI 2: General disclosures 2021 2-20 Process for determining remuneration 34 The evaluation and remuneration process for the Board of Directors has not been disclosed, as there is currently no Board of Directors.
-GRI 2: General disclosures 2021 2-21 Annual total compensation ratio It will not be disclosed as it is confidential information.
-Strategy, policie s and prac tices GRI 2: General disclosures 2021 2-22 Statement on sustainable development strategy 4,5 GRI 2: General disclosures 2021 2-23 Policy commitments 46 GRI 2: General disclosures 2021 2-24 Embedding policy commitments 37 GRI 2: General disclosures 2021 2-25 Processes to repair negative impacts 40,72
+GRI 2: General content 2021 2-16 Communication of crucial concerns 35 GRI 2: General content 2021 2-17 Collective knowledge of highest gover- nance body 32 GRI 2: General content 2021 2-18 Evaluation of the performance of the highest governance body 34 The evaluation and remuneration process for the Board of Directors has not been disclosed, as there is currently no Board of Directors.
+GRI 2: General content 2021 2-19 Remuneration policies 34 The evaluation and remuneration process for the Board of Directors has not been disclosed, as there is currently no Board of Directors.
+GRI 2: General content 2021 2-20 Process for determining remuneration 34 The evaluation and remuneration process for the Board of Directors has not been disclosed, as there is currently no Board of Directors.
+GRI 2: General content 2021 2-21 Annual total compensation ratio It will not be disclosed as it is confidential information.

+Strategy, policie s and practices GRI 2: General content 2021 2-22 Statement on sustainable development strategy 4, 5 GRI 2: General content 2021 2-23 Policy commitments 46 GRI 2: General content 2021 2-24 Embedding policy commitments 37 GRI 2: General content 2021 2-25 Processes to repair negative impacts 40, 72